Dear Wider Horizons Members and Friends,

 Wider Horizons Events and Information

-3. Thursday morning’s Member and Friends Zoom led by Sue Lerner (October 27 at 9:30 am) will be held as usual.
-Sue will send out the Zoom link and the questions on Wednesday.
+1. Thursday morning’s Member and Friends Zoom led by Sue Lerner (October 13 at 9:30 am) will be held as usual.
+Sue will send out the Zoom link and a reminder on Wednesday.

 Members and Friends Share Information